SaminGhoddosi/SaminGhoddosi/README.md

   <div style="max-width: 70%;">
 Hi there! =)

-I'm a Computer Science student in my second semester at Uniasselvi Blumenau and currently part of the Entra-21 program and the T-Systems AMS bootcamp.
+I'm a Computer Science student in my second semester at Uniasselvi Blumenau and currently part of the Entra-21 program from Blusoft and the T-Systems AMS bootcamp.
 Right now, I'm diving into C#, Java and MySQL for back-end development, while exploring HTML, CSS, and JavaScript on the front-end.
 I'm also expanding my knowledge in Help Desk, ITIL v4, and AWS.
 To sharpen my skills, I’m building personal projects and taking one step closer to becoming a Back-End Developer.